-1. identify and explain the basic structures

-2. interpret the basic concepts and functions of crimina law.
-3. integrate multidisciplinary theories which constitute the basis for understanding criminality and victimization.
-4. apply constitutional principles that protect the rights of individuals and regulate criminal justice practices and procedures.
-5. discuss the importance of social and ethical issues confronting the criminal justice systems.
+- 1. identify and explain the basic structures and functions of the criminal justice system. - 2. interpret the basic concepts and functions of criminal law. - 3. integrate multidisciplinary theories which constitute the basis for understanding criminality and victimization. - 4. apply constitutional principles that protect the rights of individuals and regulate criminal justice practices and procedures. - 5. discuss the importance of social and ethical issues confronting the criminal justice systems.
+Additionally, the graduate will complete the comprehensive learning outcomes identified within the General Education Component.

-Criminal Justice -Treatment Option
+Criminal Justice - Treatment Option